The next time you bite into a cheesy stuffed crust pizza at your local Dominos or Pizza Hut, you might want to thank the federal government.

 Just look at agriculture subsidies, which now amount to more than 25 percent of the average farmer’s yearly income.
 Yes, you read that correctly: a full quarter of farmers’ incomes is paid directly by taxpayers.
 Which would make sense, if these farmers needed the money to provide us with food, but they don’t.

-In other words, the small, local farmers, or 80 percent, receive a combined 9 percent of all farm subsidy funds, making our current system nothing more than a form of crony capitalism writ large across our amber waves of grain.
+In other words, the small, local farmers, or 80 percent, receive a combined 9 percent of all farm subsidy funds, making our current system nothing more than a form of crony capitalism writ large across our amber waves of grain (not so majestic after all).

 Perhaps nothing exemplifies the foolishness of our subsidy system than does the “herd retirement program,” which has been part of dairy farming across America for almost 40 years, according to Bloomberg.
 Because subsidies boost the production of milk in the United States, farmers will try anything to keep prices up.
 That includes killing their own cows to limit the supply of milk and cheese.
 Yes, that’s right: our subsidy system, originally meant to assure we have adequate milk and cheese production levels, now results in the wasteful killing of perfectly good cows.